First-order general constitutive equations for relativistic fluids using the projection method in the Chapman-Enskog

-The choice of frame in the phenomenological context is imposed by selecting \textit{matching conditions} which are introduced in the general constitutive equations.
-In this work we discuss how this corresponds, in the microscopic framework, to choosing the compatibility conditions which are required for the uniqueness of the CE solution to the relativistic Boltzmann equation.
-Moreover, we show how the constitutive equations in other frames can be obtained from the particular solution in the TFP frame by changing the compatibility conditions.
-Furthermore, we show how introducing a second freedom, namely the one corresponding to representation, finally leads to general first-order constitutive equations which are similar to those explored in current proposals.
-The two generalizations are introduced and thoroughly justified withing the kinetic theory formalism based on the formal CE expansion rigorously implemented via the projection method.
+In addition to the frame choice, there is a second, independent freedom, which we refer to as the choice of representation~\cite{JNET24}.
+In the phenomenological framework this freedom consists in adding terms to the constitutive equations which are second order on shell.
+From the microscopic point of view such terms arise naturally by suitable modifications of the CE method by utilizing the balance equations as shown in Ref.~\cite{Hydrolimit}.
+In this article we show that exploiting both the frame and representation freedoms finally leads to general first-order constitutive equations which are similar to those obtained in BDNK theories.
 It is important to emphasize that this second freedom is crucial in order to obtain all the force-flux couplings involved in the general theories, since the particular solution to the Boltzmann equation only features certain combinations of gradients of the state variables.
-To the authors' knowledge, the explicit introduction of this representation freedom within the kinetic formalism, which was included in Ref. \cite{Hydrolimit} for the TFP frame, has not been tackled and thoroughly discussed so far in a rigorous manner.
-The relevance of such step relies not only in allowing for all the forces to be present in the constitutive equations; more importantly, it is the one that opens the possibility of having a hyperbolic, stable and causal system of transport equations.
+More importantly, this step opens the possibility of having a hyperbolic, stable and causal system of transport equations.
+To the authors' knowledge, the explicit introduction of this representation freedom within the kinetic formalism, which was included in Ref.~\cite{Hydrolimit} for the TFP frame, has not been tackled and thoroughly discussed so far in a rigorous manner.